localstack/docs/content/en/getting-started/installation.md

 - This command reuses the image if it's already on your machine, i.e. it will **not** pull the latest image automatically from Docker Hub.

-- This command does not bind all ports that are potentially used by LocalStack, nor does it mount any volumes.
+- Mounting the Docker socket `/var/run/docker.sock` as a volume is required for some services that use Docker to provide the emulation, such as AWS Lambda.
+  Check out the [Lambda providers]({{< ref "user-guide/aws/lambda" >}}) documentation for more information.

-  When using Docker to manually start LocalStack, you will have to configure the container on your own (see [docker-compose-pro.yml](https://github.com/localstack/localstack/blob/master/docker-compose-pro.yml) and [Configuration]({{< ref "configuration" >}})).
+- When using Docker to manually start LocalStack, you will have to configure the container on your own (see [docker-compose-pro.yml](https://github.com/localstack/localstack/blob/master/docker-compose-pro.yml) and [Configuration]({{< ref "configuration" >}})).
   This could be seen as the "expert mode" of starting LocalStack.
   If you are looking for a simpler method of starting LocalStack, please use the [LocalStack CLI]({{< ref "#localstack-cli" >}}).